Back to all guides

 • Thin double-sided tape

-• A note, ticket, receipt copy, or photo
+• A note, ticket, receipt-shaped card, or photo print

 Best inserts